 - Amaranth: Pronounced am-uh-ranth, this grain is from Mexico and is similar in yield to rice or maize.
-It too is gluten-free and like quinoa, high in protein, iron, and fiber.
+It too is gluten-free and similar to quinoa, and it is high in protein, iron, and fiber.

 - Buckwheat: This gluten-free seed comes from a plant that is a cousin of greens such as rhubarb or sorrel.
 It is available as a flour or in its pure form.
 Buckwheat is high in magnesium, copper, and manganese, with a high fiber content that is said to lower blood sugar levels after meals.

-- Wattleseed: Also called Acacia seeds from its Australian Acacia origin, wattleseeds are commonly described as an exotic spice.
-Most commonly added to dishes from a ground form.
+- Wattleseed: Also called Acacia seeds from its Australian Acacia origin, wattleseeds are a flavorful spice, with hints of chocolate, hazelnut, and coffee.
+It is most commonly added to dishes from a ground form.

 - Kañiwa: Pronounced kan-yee-wah, is sometimes confused with quinoa, because of mispronunciation, but this much smaller cousin of quinoa has an identity all its own.
 Its origin, use, and preparation are identical to quinoa, however, it doesn't have the saponin coating, making it a little easier to prepare.

 Here are some ways you can incorporate these grains into your diet: